olivkoch/applied-science-handbook/growing-people/on-promotions.md

 Now, delivering in a research environment is hard.
 You may say: there is uncertainty and so I cannot guarantee delivery every single time.
 And that is absolutely true.
 But if you follow a process, you will deliver on average, and consistently.
 Your batting average will improve over time.
 In the end, you will deliver a few major breakthroughs in a year, and that’s all you need.
 We’re talking game-changing things (at your level).
 And that’s what your goal should be.

 So the updated version becomes: you get promoted if you give a shit and follow a consistent process.
 Simple.
 Can I elaborate?
-For sure, that’s what I did here.
+For sure, that’s what I did in the [Seven Pillars of AI](https://github.com/olivkoch/applied-science-handbook/blob/main/deliver-for-the-product/seven-pillars.md).

 Now, on to more practical questions.